lucasmoten/coinkite-docs/coldcard/passphrase.md

 - If you tire of entering the passphrase everyday... this frees you of that burden.

 - You might create a few wallets, all based on the same seed words, but different passphrases for delegation to other people.
-You can protect the confidentially of the seed words, and load a number of Coldcards with the same seed words and different passphrases each.
+You can protect the confidentiality of the seed words, and load a number of Coldcards with the same seed words and different passphrases each.
 This is done easily by restoring the same backup file into each new Coldcard, entering a distinct passphrase, and "locking down" the seed.